 Orthomolecular medicine plays a fundamental role in normalizing neurochemistry, especially after drug or alcohol-induced impairments.
 At the appropriate point in their holistic detox program guests also receive licensed drug and alcohol counseling, life-skills repatterning, and, when desired, spiritual guidance during their stay at our Sedona, Arizona recovery retreat.
 Our drug addiction treatment plans are thorough and exceptionally well-rounded to address all the pertinent factors possible.

 15 Years Experience by Professionals Who Understand Your Journey.

 Drug-Free Treatment for Substance Abuse, Addiction, Dependence, and Withdrawal

-We are convinced that drug treatment should rarely require more drugs, and are ashamed by certain segments of the drug treatment industry that promote the notion that a person “just needs the right drugs” to be “balanced.”
+We are convinced that drug treatment should rarely require more drugs, and we are frankly ashamed of certain segments of the drug treatment industry that promote the notion that a person “just needs the right drugs to be balanced.”